 Lucas continued to work on his computer, sending, typing, organizing and filing documents and receiving calls for the next hours, only to be interrupted by a tap on his shoulder “Hey man.”

 Lucas looked up and nod his head upon recognition.
 Ryle from the marketing department, they met two months ago in the cafeteria.
-Apparently, he was the friendly co-worker that befriends everyone.
+He was the friendly co-worker that befriends everyone.
 He was annoying but Lucas tolerated his behavior because he needs at least another soul as a company while eating lunch.
 Ryle, holding some paper reports trudged towards Thorin’s office.

 Moments later, Ryle exited the office looking flushed.
 Lucas couldn’t help but grin at his predicament, Ryle noticed Lucas reaction.
-“That woman is a monster Lucas,” Ryle approach Lucas desk and sat slightly on it.
+“That woman is a monster Lucas,” Ryle approach Lucas’s desk and sat slightly on it.

 “She isn’t that bad.”
 Lucas snickered, Ryle looked at him like he grew another head.
 “Are you serious man?!
-She literally burned my reports because of a missing graph!
+She burned my reports because of a missing graph!
 Which in my defense, isn’t necessary.”

 Lucas shrugged and continued typing.
 “It’s either you’re insensitive or had acquired the immunization vaccine from His Royal Highness Thorin of Thorns.”